WordPress/plugins-handbook/performing-reviews/security-and-guideline-violation-reports/index.md

 Those plugins have all proven, over years, that they are responsive to fixes.
 In addition, closing them would send up a signal that there's a major security issue on tens of thousands of sites, putting the majority of WordPress sites at risk.

-Please check with a Plugin Review Admin if you're unsure.
+Please check with a Plugins Admin if you're unsure.
 In general, most plugins will be closed.

 ### Disable vs Close